Guide to the Arthur F. Burns Papers, 1911-2005 and undated, bulk 1940-1987

 Burns's political involvement with the Republican Party began with his support for Eisenhower in the 1952 election.
 Burns acted as the Chairman of the Council of Advisors to the President (1953-1956), Chairman of the Cabinet Committee on Small Business (1956), and as member of U.S. Advisory Council on Social Security Financing (1957-1958).

-Burns was also an economic advisor to Nixon's 1968 presidential campaign and acted as Counselor at the beginning of his presidency (1969-1970).
-He was appointed Chairman of the Board of Governors of the Federal Reserve in February 1970 and held the position until March 1978.
+Burns was also an economic advisor to Nixon's 1968 presidential campaign and acted as the White House economic advisor from 1969-1970.
+He was appointed Chairman of the Board of Governors of the Federal Reserve on Jan.
+31, 1970, and held the position until March 1978.
 Meanwhile, he also served as the Head of the Committee on Interest and Dividends (1971-1974), a committee founded as part of Nixon's Economic Stabilization Program; as the U.S. Alternate Governor to the International Monetary Fund (1973-1978); and as a member of Emergency Loan Guarantee Board (1971-1978).
 The Nixon administration took over an economy in crisis, and Burns proposed a recovery program, which in the early days seemed to be effective.
 This period and Burns's reactions to its crises are well-documented in the correspondence and personal journals found in this collection.
 Between 1977-1981 and 1985-1987, Burns served as a distinguished scholar at the American Enterprise Institute for Public Policy, where he taught and wrote.
 In 1981, Ronald Reagan appointed him U.S. Ambassador to the Federal Republic of Germany, a position he held until May 16, 1985.
 Burns passed away on June 26, 1987 in Baltimore, Maryland.
 Burns's theories have inspired many economists, including his renowned student Milton Friedman.

 - Carter, Jimmy, 1924-